EdgarReynaldo/EagleGUI/README.md

     Copyright 2009-2021+ by Edgar Reynaldo

-    See EagleLicense.txt for allowed uses of this library.
+    See LICENSE in the root directory for allowed uses of this library.
+    EAGLE is covered under the Mozilla Public License v2.0.

 Eagle now builds with CMake.
 Build is working on Windows with MinGW and on Linux with GCC.